WINNER of the Victorian Premier's Literary Awards 2018 (Poetry).

 'There's a wonderful disharmony to these poems: they radiate wonder and doom at the same time.'
 Bella Li's Argosy reviewed by Ellen Cregan in Readings.

-Bella Li is the author of Maps, Cargo (Vagabond Press, 2013), shortlisted for the 2014 Wesley Michel Wright Prize, and Argosy (Vagabond Press, 2017)—a book of poetry, photography and collage—commended in the 2017 Wesley Michel Wright Prize and awarded the 2018 Victorian Premier's Literary Award for Poetry.
+Bella Li is the author of Argosy (Vagabond Press, 2017), which was commended in the 2017 Wesley Michel Wright Prize, highly commended in the 2017 Anne Elder Award, and won the 2018 Victorian Premier's Literary Award for Poetry and the 2018 Kenneth Slessor Prize.
 Her work has been published in a range of journals and anthologies, including Best Australian Poems and The Kenyon Review, and displayed at the George Paton Gallery and in the Triennial of the National Gallery of Victoria.

 Bella Li, Argosy